Conduction aphasia: History

-Comprehension is generally preserved, although there can be deficits in interpretation of complex sentences.
+For example:Clinician: What brought you to the hospital?

+Patient: yes ... ah ...
+Monday ... ah ...
+Dad ...
+Peter Hogan, and Dad ... ah ... hospital ... and ah ...
+Wednesday ...
+Wednesday ... nine o'clock and ah Thursday ... ten o'clock ... doctors two ... two ... an doctors and ... ah ... teeth ... yah ... and a doctor an girl ... and gums, an I.Comprehension is generally preserved, although there can be deficits in interpretation of complex sentences.
 In an extreme example, one of his person could only produce a single syllable, "Tan".

 Meanwhile, Carl Wernicke described person with receptive aphasia, who had damage to the left posterior superior temporal lobe, which he named "the area of word images".
 These person could speak fluently, but their speech lacked meaning.
 They had a severe deficit in auditory comprehension.
 For example, "Clinician: What brings you to the hospital?

 The two disorders (expressive and receptive aphasias) thus seemed complementary, and corresponded to two distinct anatomical locations.